aoberoi/typescript-react-starter/README.md

 variants that use TypeScript, I found that building my own helped me gain a deeper understanding of how each of the technologies work.

-This is a server app that __contains__ a client app.
-Many other examples only build around producing a client app, which eventually has to be served from some other server.
+This is a server app that _contains_ a client app.
+Many other examples only focus on producing a client app, which eventually has to be served from some other server.
 I found that unhelpful when trying to plug the pieces together.

 I've also made some other secondary technology choices and decisions, different from the common examples I found.
 When I think these decisions are meaningful, I've tried to describe them in this README.

-## TODO

-*  Describe webpack and the config/loaders.
-*  Describe PostCSS and CSS Modules, and how they are used.

 ## Code Organization